Shitao5/regexcite/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of regexcite is to …
+The goal of regexcite is to convenience functions to make some common tasks with string manipulation and regular expressions a bit easier.

 ## Installation